Terms and Conditions

 If a job is needed sooner than our normal turnaround time, rush fees may be charged according to how quickly the job needs be completed.
 This can range anywhere from 10-30%, and is at the discretion of Vahalla Studios LLC.

 All projects must be paid in full prior to shipment of the final product.
 Jobs with a total invoice below $500.00 US must be paid in full to secure production position on our print schedule.
 Projects over $500.00 US will require a 50% deposit to secure the production time, and the remaining 50% is due to before the job leaves our facility.
+If a job falls into a rush scenario payment in full is required on all rush orders.
 We do operate on terms with clients who qualify for such production.
-Please inquire to email@example.com to discuss these details.
+Please inquire to firstname.lastname@example.org to discuss these details.

 To make the process of color matching easier, we ask that our clients supply Solid Uncoated Pantone numbers for reference.
 Pantone books can vary from party to party due to age and use.
 This may cause some variation in color matching, but please remember that this is a hand made process and requires the craft, skill and experience of the pressman.
 We have years of experience mixing colors, but in the end this is still a process that relies on human interaction.
 Colors are “references” for a reason and cannot be guaranteed to match 100%.
 If a client is requesting color(s) be matched to previous runs, we will do our absolute best to do so.
 If a specific color is required to span multiple projects we will suggest ordering factory mixed pantone colors.
 This is more expensive and will add cost to your project and time for turnaround.
 Please note that printing on colored paper can greatly effect the look and appearance of the ink.
 We will do our best to discuss any concerns we would have with such setups.